Relanto-LKM-POC/gen-ai-vibe-code-plugin/overview.md

 ### **For Enterprise Organizations**
 - **Secure Credential Management** - Use AWS Secrets Manager for centralized credential storage
-- **Audit Trails** - Complete logging and tracking of all feedback and task updates
+- **Audit Trails** - Complete logging and tracking of all feature and task updates
-- **Initiative Tracking** - Manage feedback and tasks within enterprise initiative and epic structures
+- **Initiative Tracking** - Manage features and tasks within enterprise initiative and epic structures
 - **Compliance** - Ensure development practices align with organizational standards

 ## 🚀 Getting Started